 The line-up includes Areaware (Under Stone Marketing), Moxon, One We Made Earlier, Tom Pigeon, Sarah Straussberg, Oggetto and Dashel.

 This year, designjunction launches a brand new talks programme at The Office Group in King’s Cross.
-The space, designed by Universal Design Studio, will host presentations discussions and demonstrations across two days set to challenge, provoke and engage with 21st century design.
+The space, designed by Wells Mackereth and Studio Downie Architects, will host presentations, discussions and demonstrations across two days set to challenge, provoke and engage with 21st century design.

 The full programme for designjunction 2017 will be announced soon.